Ways to protect yourself against carbon monoxide hazards

-Take note especially if everyone in the home is experiencing at least some of the symptoms, and pay particular attention if pets exhibit symptoms, since animals cannot get the flu.
-When CO levels exceed 20 per cent, the poisoning can be fatal.
+Be sure to take note if everyone in your home begins experiencing at least some of these symptoms at the same time, and pay particular attention if pets exhibit them too, since animals cannot get the flu.

 What should you do?

-- Evacuate your home: get everyone outdoors immediately.
+- Evacuate your home and get everyone outdoors immediately.

 - Call 9-1-1 from another location.

-- Report it to the fire department, even if everyone is feeling better.
+- Report the incident to the fire department, even if everyone is feeling better

 How can you prevent CO poisoning?

-- Have your furnace and gas appliances inspected and maintained by a qualified contractor once a year.
-This should be done before the start of the heating months.
+- Have your furnace and gas appliances inspected and maintained by a qualified contractor once a year, preferably before the colder winter months.

-- And keep in mind that space heaters, ovens and any gasoline-powered engines can cause a buildup of carbon monoxide.
-If you suspect the appliance or tool you’re using might be causing a buildup of CO, play it safe and open a window.
-If you’re working in the garage, open the door.
-Ventilation is a sure way to disperse a buildup of the gas.
+- Keep in mind that space heaters, ovens and any gasoline-powered engines can cause a buildup of carbon monoxide.
+If you suspect the appliance or tool you’re using might be causing a buildup, play it safe and open a window, or, if you’re working in the garage, open the door.
+Ventilation will help disperse a buildup of gas.

 - Install a CO detector on each level of your home, and in or near each bedroom.
 Try to keep the detectors at least 6m from any fuel-burning appliances and at least 3m from high-humidity locations like bathrooms and kitchens since moisture can trigger faulty readings.
 Test the batteries of your detector regularly, and if an alarm sounds, call a professional to check your gas-burning appliances.